 Used Auto Loan Rates Vs. New Auto Loan Rates

 Secondly, and likely most importantly, is that lenders don’t only want to minimize their financial risk, they want that risk to be predictable.
-Auto loans are secured loans, meaning the value of your car acts as security against you defaulting on the loan (i.e., if you can’t pay them back, they take your car to recoup the loss), offsetting some of the risk.
+Auto loans are secured loans, meaning the value of your car acts as security against you defaulting on the loan, offsetting some of the risk.

-All cars depreciate in value over time, so the lender needs to be able to determine not just the current value of that car, but the future value, as well.
+All cars depreciate in value over time, so the lender needs to be able to determine both the current value of the car and the future value, as well.
 The depreciation of a new car can be determined more easily than that of a used car, and it is therefore easier to calculate the total risk of the loan.

 How to Find the Best Auto Loan Rates

-Finding the best rate is going to be mostly a matter of research; rates, fees, and terms vary by lender.
+Finding the best rate on an auto loan is going to be mostly a matter of research; rates, fees, and terms vary by lender.
 Branded dealerships and banks may offer better rates, but are less likely to lend to a subprime consumer than a smaller lot or independent lender.

 Before agreeing to any auto loan, make sure you know what you’re agreeing to — and if you can afford it.
 Using an auto loan calculator is a good way to check that you can afford your new purchase.

-Most calculators will have the same basic setup, with options to put in values for the purchase price of the car, term length of the loan, as well as the interest rate, down payment, sales tax, value of any trade-in vehicles, and any associated fees such as title and registration.
+Most calculators will have the same basic setup, with options to put in values for the purchase price of the car, term length of the loan, as well as the interest rate, down payment, sales tax, value of a trade-in vehicle, and any associated fees such as title and registration.

 Almost anyone can find a decent auto loan if they’re willing to do some digging.
-Knowing where to find the right lenders — and which ones to avoid — as well as being informed about your own situation are good ways to help make sure you get the best auto loan possible.
+Knowing where to find the right lenders — and which ones to avoid — as well as being informed about your own financial situation are good ways to help ensure you get the best auto loan possible.

-Locate a Lender Who Specializes in Subprime Auto Loans
+Locate a Lender that Specializes in Subprime Auto Loans

 If you’re buying from a major dealer, you should always check with them to see what kind of loans they’re offering and if they’ll finance you (and your questionable credit), especially if you’re interested in buying a new car.
-Dealers really want to sell new cars, and may be willing to offer incentives, such as lower interest rates, to close a deal.
+Dealers really want to sell new cars and may be willing to offer incentives, such as a lower interest rate, to close a deal.

 If you can’t get financing through the dealership due to your poor credit history, you can look for lenders that specialize in subprime auto loans, such as the ones listed above.
 The lender you select should have a good reputation with the Better Business Bureau (BBB) and offer transparent services; if there are hidden fees or unusually high down payment requirements, you may want to go elsewhere.

 Many online lenders and lending networks are in the marketplace these days, and they can be a good way to broaden your options.
-Lower overhead costs usually means they charge lower fees and interest rates, and are often open to lending to subprime borrowers.
+Lower overhead costs usually mean they charge lower fees and interest rates and are often open to lending to subprime borrowers.